CSSS/PacMacro/pacServer/README.md

 # Server setup

 ## Dependencies
+* nodejs
+* npm

-Run `npm install` in this directory and the package.json file will take care of everything.
+For everything else run `npm install` in this directory and the package.json file will take care of everything.

 ## Setting up the environment
 * Choose a password needed to access the control panel and run: